100% certified organic cotton & nothing else

 Q: “How should I dispose of organic tampons?”

 Natracare tampons are 100% cotton, meaning they are 100% compostable.
 Find out how to compost tampons here.
 If you don’t have access to compost at home, or aren’t comfortable doing this, we recommend disposing with your regular rubbish (ideally in a biodegradable bin liner).
-Don’t flush your tampons.
+Please don’t flush your tampons.